 For the second winter in a row, there are two half-term weeks in the UK.

 1st half-term week (Feb 10/11 – 17/18)

 London, the south-west, southern and eastern England, and parts of Wales, Scotland and the North, along with most private schools are off for this week: and more than ever, demand for family holidays with English-speaking childcare seems to be focused on it.
 By mid-September, family specialist Esprit had all but run out seats on its flights to France for half term.
-Ski Famille and the Family Ski Company reported that most of their chalets were already full, too.
+Ski Famille reported that most of their chalets were already full, too.
 If this is the kind of holiday you’re after, you need to book it as soon as possible – even if the price per adult is up around the £1,400-£1,600pp mark for catered accommodation, including flights and transfers.